jfcloutier/karma_agency/notes/predictor_generator.md

 # How to discover a better predictor

-Given a Partial sensory sequence/action memory sequence (instantiated by dropping states from a full Sequence),
+Given an episode (instantiated by dropping states from a full experience),

 Find, if applicable and within a set time limit, a valid Predictor with greater Performance than any previously found.

-Partial Sequence: Ordered subset of the states in a memory sequence.
+Episode: Ordered subset of the states in an experience.

 Applicable: If the Partial Sequence is not empty.